Blog Post

 This article was first published in December 2023 and was updated in August 2024.

 In recent years, myths about the security of open source technology, including PDFium, have circulated.
-To clarify these misconceptions, I’m launching a new blog series titled Fact vs. Fiction.
+To clarify these misconceptions, I’m launching a new blog series titled Fact vs. fiction.
 Today’s focus is on PDFium, a popular open source PDF rendering platform.

-Purpose and Intended Audience
+Purpose and intended audience

 This article targets decision makers who are choosing a reliable PDF processing technology.
 Whether you’re developing a web, desktop, or mobile app, understanding the true capabilities of PDFium is crucial.